appwebtech/Ansible-Integration-Jenkins/README.md

 ## Introduction

 I will be integrating Ansible in Jenkins automation server to reliably build, test and deploy a Java-Maven application.
 Instead of installing the tools inside Jenkins server / container, I will use a different approach.
 I'll create two dedicated servers in Digital Ocean, one for Jenkins and the other for Ansible.
-This time I'm doing it remotely as it makes sense from a professional setting, also hey, this is Cloud Computing so I'll take advantage of it.
+This time I'm doing it remotely as it makes sense from a professional setting, also hey, this is Cloud Computing so I'll have to work remotely.

-Once Ansible is set up, I'll execute a playbook from Jenkins Pipeline to configure 2 EC2 instances in AWS by installing Docker and Docker-compose on them.
+Once Ansible is set up, I'll execute a playbook from Jenkins Pipeline to configure two EC2 instances in AWS by installing Docker and Docker-compose on them.
 It's good to use multi-cloud technologies and when I get well versed with [**Azure**](https://azure.microsoft.com/en-gb/free/cloud-services/), I will do cross-cloud deployments in both AWS and Azure.

 The next thing I'll do is create a pipeline in Jenkins and connect a Java Maven application.
 Then I'll create a Jenkinsfile that executes Ansible Playbook on the remote Ansible server.

 ## Ansible Node

-I will instantiate a droplet and install **ansible** and Python libraries (**boto3** with **botocore**).
+I will instantiate a droplet and install **ansible** and Python libraries (**boto3** and **botocore**).
 I'll also verify that Python3 is installed and if not, install it.

 I've made the necessary installations and Ansible server is up and running.